3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds

 {\textbf{Total objective.}} \method{} extends the clustering objective by adding Laplacian smoothness and noise consistency.
 The final loss is defined as:

 During pre-training, we schedule the strength of regularization.
-The Laplacian coefficient $\lambda$ starts at $2\text{e}{-4}$ and linearly decays to $3\text{e}{-3}$, whereas the noise consistency coefficient $\mu$ is kept fixed at $0.05$.
-We describe the exploratory experiments regarding parameters $\lambda$ and $\mu$ in the supplementary material.
-By combining Laplacian smoothing and noise consistency, noise-regularized clustering enables stable representation learning, even from noisy point clouds.
+The Laplacian coefficient $\lambda$ starts at $2\text{e}{-4}$ and linearly increases to $3\text{e}{-3}$, while the noise consistency coefficient $\mu$ is fixed at $0.05$.
+Additional ablations on $\lambda$ and $\mu$ are provided in the supplementary material.
+By combining Laplacian smoothing with noise consistency, our noise-regularized clustering enables stable representation learning even from noisy point clouds.

+\method{}'s loss does not rely on hand-crafted indoor priors such as object scale or topology.
+In $L_{\text{clustering}}$, the student predicts targets computed from global views while observing only local views or masked global views.
+Since the targets encode global context, the task cannot be solved using local geometry alone, even for similar local structures.
+This encourages the representation to capture global context without relying on indoor priors.

-This section details \data{}, generating video-generated point clouds from unlabeled videos on the web.
+This section describes \data and the process used to generate VGPC from unlabeled videos on the web.

 {\textbf{Overview of \data{}.}} Online video platforms such as YouTube host a vast number of indoor walkthrough videos, including real-estate tours and apartment viewings.
 Although these videos are unlabeled, they contain geometric cues for understanding indoor scenes, such as various scene layouts.
 To leverage this video resource for 3D-SSL, we construct \data, a video-generated point cloud dataset from unlabeled videos as shown in Fig.~\ref{fig:roomtours_overview}.